J-DubApps/Blog/content/colophon/colophon.md

-This is the personal blog and of Julian West.
+This is the personal blog of Julian West.
 More about Julian [here.](http://julianwest.me/Blog/about/about/) Site Disclosure [here.](https://julianwest.me/Blog/site-disclosure/site-disclosure/)

 ![Alt text](https://julianwest.me/Blog/colophon/julian.jpeg)<br><br>